danielle-tremblay/danielle-tremblay.github.io/index.md

 - Updated plan for success
 - Found 3D slicer code that will allow us to create our own custom user interface, allowing for a more genuine software feel: https://www.slicer.org/wiki/Documentation/Nightly/Developers/Slicelets
 - Followed a tutorial that allows you to modify the image pixels, I applied their code to the CT image (Both the image and code can be found in the repository) using different starting intensities and I actually got some pretty great results.
 Will ask tomorrow if I should keep segmenting or stop here.
 If not we could apply some of the ikt simple filters before and try the combinations of my code with that.

+### _March 20, 2017_
+- Updated plan for success
+- Applied code that allows us to access the Simple ITK filters in 3D slicer

 # Rachel's Contribution: